 Logistics and distribution careers often do not require a degree, but there are better paying positions for those who get a logistics or distribution degree from a university.
 Below are descriptions and overviews of three possible career choices for logistics and distribution graduates.

 Like transportation, storage and warehousing managers, logistics managers are responsible for the efficient distribution of materials and merchandise, overseeing such factors and resources as transportation, shipping, warehousing and inventory control.
 They direct the efforts of other supply chain managers to facilitate shipping, negotiate billing and contracts, maintain records and provide customer service.
 Logistics managers combine business knowledge with an understanding of transportation industry practices so that they can make informed choices regarding routing, scheduling and order management.
 In May 2014, the BLS reported that logisticians earned a mean annual salary of $76,830.
-The employment opportunities for this career from 2012-2022 is expected to grow 22%.
+Employment opportunities for this career from 2014-2024 are expected to grow 2%.